jeremyrsellars/transit-cljr/README.md

 MessagePack|application/transit+msgpack

 ## Copyright and License

+Portions of this project are based on several projects licensed under the Apache License, Version 2.0.
+No endorsement by the copyright holders is expressed or implied.

 Copyright © 2021 Jeremy Sellars.

-This library is a Fork of the C# version created and maintained by Rick Beerendonk, therefore
+Parts of this library are a Fork of the C# version created and maintained by Rick Beerendonk, therefore

 Copyright © 2014 Rick Beerendonk.

-This library is a C# port of the Java version created and maintained by Cognitect, therefore
+Parts of this library are a C# port of the Java version created and maintained by Cognitect, therefore

 Copyright © 2014 Cognitect

+Parts of this library are a ClojureClr port of the Clojure version created and maintained by Rich Hickey, therefore

+Copyright © 2014 Rich Hickey.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0